sarinravishanker/gotphoto_case_study/README.md

 git clone https://github.com/sarinravishanker/gotphoto_case_study.git
 cd gotphoto_case_study

-# Copy environment template
+# Update the existing .env file with your Snowflake credentials
-cp .env .env
+# Edit .env file and fill in your Snowflake details:

-# Fill in your Snowflake credentials in .env
+# SNOWFLAKE_USERNAME=your_username
-SNOWFLAKE_USERNAME=your_username
+# SNOWFLAKE_PASSWORD=your_password
-SNOWFLAKE_PASSWORD=your_password
+# SNOWFLAKE_ACCOUNT=your_account.region.provider
 ```

 ### 2. Build and Start Services